 Founded in 2006, Darbar Arts Culture Heritage Trust (Darbar) believes in the power of Indian classical arts to stir, thrill and inspire.
 Through digital connectivity, shared experiences and enrichment, they ensure that one of the finest art forms reaches the widest possible audience.
 Darbar delivers premium quality live events, music education, broadcasts and digital engagement through artistic innovation and creative technology.
 Darbar is also committed to providing a platform for new talent from the UK and India.

 Working together with Darbar Festival, DMU Music has delivered two highly successful seasons of Indian Classical Music at DMU.
 Having brought some of the world's finest Indian classical musicians to Leicester, Darbar and DMU have introduced audiences to the sounds of different instruments and music which they may not have heard before.

 The Guildhall School of Music and Drama is one of the world’s leading conservatoires and drama schools, offering musicians, actors, stage managers and theatre technicians an inspiring environment in which to develop as artists and professionals.

 The School is a global leader of creative and professional practice and promotes innovation, experiment and research.
 Twice-rated No.1 specialist institution in the UK by the Guardian University Guide, and recently selected as one of the top ten institutions for performing arts in the world, it has over 900 students in higher education, drawn from nearly 60 countries around the world.

-Within the DMU partnership, the Guildhall School works together with our students within a range of projects across DMU Square Mile and #DMUlocal.
-These projects include working with young people and communities in education healthcare settings across Leicester, as well as supporting the tremendous work of local and national charities.
+Within the DMU partnership, the Guildhall School works together with our students within a range of projects across #DMUlocal.
+These projects include working with young people and communities in education and healthcare settings across the city, including HMP Leicester, as well as supporting the tremendous work of local and national charities.